-Jorn Bettin is a Managing Partner at S23M.
+Jorn Bettin is a Partner at S23M.
 He loves working with high performance product development teams and has pioneered the MODA + MODE methodology for value cycle engineering, an approach that complements lean and agile techniques.
 MODA + MODE techniques create bridges of understanding between disciplines and organisational silos.

 Jorn has facilitated transformative improvements for clients in various sectors, by dramatically reducing complexity and improving collaboration.
 He is a co-author of a number of books on model driven product line engineering, is an expert on semantic interoperability, and has worked in methodology leadership roles at IBM in the 1990s.